 There are essentially three paths to whiter teeth, and it helps to see them side by side before comparing cost.

 In-chair (also called power whitening or laser whitening).
-A high-concentration gel is applied to the teeth in the dental chair, usually for three 15-minute cycles.
+A high-concentration gel is applied to the teeth in the dental chair, usually as three short cycles of around eight minutes each.
 Some systems use a light or laser to accelerate the gel; evidence that the light adds much benefit is mixed, but the high gel strength itself drives most of the result.

 Custom take-home whitening.
 Your dentist takes impressions or a digital scan, makes thin custom trays, and gives you a milder gel to wear at home — usually 30 minutes a day for 10–14 days.
 Results are gradual and often match in-chair whitening after two weeks.